 And terpinolene contributes more than just a pretty smell!
 As researchers are learning, the terpene is associated with mild sedative and anxiolytic—or anxiety-reducing—effects.
 Here’s what we know about this mysterious but distinctive terpene thus far.

 Terpinolene: A Complex Contributor to the Scent of Cannabis

 Linalool may remind you of lavender; limonene may invoke the scent of fresh lemons.
 By comparison, terpinolene isn’t a single scent but several in conjunction.
-It’s often described as having a woodsy, citrusy, floral, and piney aroma, not too dissimilar from the superficially similar terpene terpineol.
+It’s often described as having a woodsy, citrusy, floral, and piney aroma, not too dissimilar from the terpene terpineol.
 More than anything else, terpinolene has an intriguingly “fresh” scent associated with it.
-That’s one reason it’s often pressed into service as an additive in soaps, cosmetics, and perfumes; in the natural world, it’s found in cumin, nutmeg, lilac flowers, and the tea tree, among other sources.
+That’s one reason it’s often used as an additive in soaps, cosmetics, and perfumes; in the natural world, it’s found in cumin, nutmeg, lilac flowers, and the tea tree, among other sources.

-Speaking of sources, there’s another intriguing aspect to terpinolene: It’s a mild sedative, as demonstrated by a rodent-based study from 2013.
+Speaking of sources, there’s another intriguing aspect to terpinolene: it can have mild sedative properties, as demonstrated by a rodent-based study from 2013.
 And curiously, it appears that terpinolene typically occurs in sativa strains, known for their energizing qualities.

 But that’s not the end of terpinolene’s medical effects.
 Just as it contributes an intriguing blend of aromas, this terpene offers some unusual medical benefits as well.